zelvid/pealent/README.md

  0. The obvious, somewhat ideological issue of it being non-vegan.
  1. If you let it go bad, it will smell like a rotting corpse.
  2. Whey lacks any bitterness, saltiness, or astringency.
 This would seem like a good thing…if perhaps you were making a dessert product instead of something that's supposed to replace a traditional meal that has a full spectrum of flavors builtin.
- 3. Virtually all cheap whey protein has non-trivial levels of heavy metals—more so with Chinese whey, which dominates the market.
+ 3. Virtually all cheap whey protein have non-trivial levels of heavy metals—more so with Chinese whey, which dominates the market.
 (Pea protein, on the other hand, cannot have any non-trivial amounts of heavy metals because the pea plant does not uptake heavy metals from soil.)
  4. Hormones (e.g., estrogen, progesterone) from cow milk.
  5. Expensive.
 It costs double what soy or pea protein costs.